Please follow the instructions on this page if:

 - State or other photo ID card.

-- Photos: Please submit one color photo taken within the past 6 months, 2″ x 2″ (5 cm x 5 cm) size with white or off-white background.
+- Photos: Please submit one color photo taken within the past 6 months, 2″ x 2″ (5 cm x 5 cm) size with a white or off-white background.
 Digital photos are not generally acceptable.
 There is a photo machine in the waiting room of the consular section which can take photos for a fee of 40 Kuna (payable in Kuna only).

 - Fee: The fee for an adult passport is $145.
 Payment may be made in U.S. Dollars, Croatian Kuna or by credit card (Visa, MasterCard, American Express, Discover, or Diners Club).
 Personal checks are not accepted.